TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (but does nothing for OS VMs)
         default: the value of zonename

+    image_uuid:

+        This should be a UUID identifying the image for the VM if a VM was created from an image.

+        NOTE: when this is passed for KVM VMs, it specifies the *zone root* dataset which is not visible from within the VM.
+The user-visible dataset will be the one specified through the disks.*.image_uuid.
+        Normally you do *not* want to set this for KVM.

+        type: string (UUID)
+        vmtype: OS,KVM
+        listable: yes
+        create: yes
+        update: no

     internal_metadata:

         This field allows metadata to be set and associated with this VM.
 The